Updated: Mar 26

 Online education boomed not only among full-time students, but also workers confirming ASEAN youths’ strong aspiration for lifelong learning and underlining their general growth mindset.
 Of those surveyed, 64% of full-time students and 38% workers say they used online education tools more actively during the pandemic with a total of 41% of youth reported having learned new skills during social distancing and 44% of women saying they had learned new skills compared to 39% of men.

 However, the potential of ASEAN youth has been limited by a lack of digital skills, inadequate digital infrastructure and funding shortages.
 A total of 69% of these youth found remote working and studying during the COVID-19 pandemic a challenge, including 7% who said it was impossible with a lack of digital skills and inadequacy or unavailability of quality and affordable internet connection cited as the most binding constraints.

 Some 19% of respondents reported a lack of funding as a key constraint and among them, entrepreneurs and youths in the gig economy faced the greatest funding constraints needing more external funding sources.
 Only 33% of those who faced funding constraints said they relied more on bank loans, while 31% relied on government support, 23% turned to online financing and 14% had to turn to informal financing.

-Dr Santitarn Sathirathai, group chief economist at Sea, says to fill the region’s digital skills gap, the ASEAN Digital Skills Vision 2020 pledge programme under the Digital ASEAN Initiative continues to gather collective pledges to fulfil eight digital skills training targets for ASEAN’s small and medium-sized enterprise workers, students, regulators and the region’s citizens.
-He says currently 23 organisations have committed to the pledge and in doing so will train more than 16 million people in digital skills by the end of this year.
+Dr Santitarn Sathirathai, group chief economist at Sea, says to fill the region’s digital skills gap, the ASEAN Digital Skills Vision 2020 pledge program under the Digital ASEAN Initiative continues to gather collective pledges to fulfill eight digital skills training targets for ASEAN’s small and medium-sized enterprise workers, students, regulators and the region’s citizens.
+He says currently 23 organizations have committed to the pledge and in doing so will train more than 16 million people in digital skills by the end of this year.